euzu/m3u-filter/README.md

 - username: `xt`
 - password: `xt.secret`

-Start `m3u-filter`,  fire up your IPTV-Application, enter credentials and watch.
+Start `tuliprox`,  fire up your IPTV-Application, enter credentials and watch.

 # It works well, but I don't need all the channels, how can I filter?